mariotalavera/mariotalavera.com/_posts/2021-03-21-Superset - Multi-Tennant By Row Level Security.md

 }
 ```

+A new item is now available on settings menu now, Row Level Security.

 ## Sample User Data

 Lets create a scenario in our system where table associates users with video streaming services and the movie genres they like.